 One description that can be used to interpret situations where auctions don’t take place (again, particularly in the deal types categorized as “programmatic direct”) is to think of OpenRTB as being an auctioning technology that has been “pushed to its limits” to facilitate deal types that it wasn’t originally created to process.

-OTT (over-the-top) advertising is a method of delivering ads directly to viewers through online streaming videos services or devices connected to the internet.
+OTT (over-the-top) advertising is a method of delivering ads directly to viewers through online streaming services on CTV devices.

 OTT advertising allows advertisers to reach their audiences directly – granting them the freedom to move away from pre-planned ad schedules and geographic limitations in favor of leveraging programmatic technology to serve more engaging ads to targeted audiences.